Multi-Armed Bandits with Censored Consumption of Resources: Introduction

-In this paper, we model sequential decision problems of the above kind formally and introduce a reasonable measure of regret capable of capturing the additional trade-off between realizable reward and consumption of resources (Section~\ref{sec_problem_intro}).
-By assuming that the possible resource limits can only be chosen within a finite set, we establish a connection between the considered bandit problem and the standard MAB problem.
-This allows us to derive a lower bound on the regret, showing that our bandit problem is essentially not more difficult than the standard MAB problem.
-In Section~\ref{sec_algorithmic_solution}, we propose a UCB-inspired bandit learning algorithm, the Resource-censored Upper Confidence Bound algorithm $(\texttt{RCUCB})$.
-At its core, $\texttt{RCUCB}$ maintains a suitable statistic capable of detecting correlations between the distributions of reward and consumption of resources of the arms.
-Further, it allows one to extract all available learning information from the possibly censored type of feedback.
-By providing a concentration inequality of the statistic around its population version, we derive an upper bound on the cumulative regret of $\texttt{RCUCB}$.
-We investigate $\texttt{RCUCB}$'s numerical performance in an experimental study (Section~\ref{sec_exp}) and show its superiority over straightforward modifications of well-established standard multi-armed bandit learning algorithms for the considered type of bandit problem.
+In this paper, we model sequential decision problems of the above kind formally and introduce a reasonable measure of regret (or loss) capable of capturing the additional trade-off between realizable reward and consumption of resources as well as the risk of overexciting the allocated resources (Section~\ref{sec_problem_intro}).
+In Section~\ref{sec_algorithmic_solution}, we fist study this problem under the restriction that the possible resource limits can only be chosen within a fixed finite set and describe how the problem can be na\"ively tackled by a standard MAB learner.
+Next, we define a suitable estimate for the target value in the considered problem, which extracts all available learning information from the possibly censored type of feedback.
+With this, we propose a UCB-inspired bandit learning algorithm, the Resource-censored Upper Confidence Bound $(\texttt{RCUCB})$ algorithm, for which we derive an upper bound on its cumulative regret.
+Our result reveals in particular why $\texttt{RCUCB}$ is in general superior to straightforward modifications of well-established standard multi-armed bandit learning algorithms for the considered type of bandit problem.
+By modifying the $\texttt{RCUCB}$ algorithm in a suitable way, leading to the $\texttt{z-RCUCB}$ algorithm, we show in Section \ref{sec_algorithmic_solution_part2} how one can deal with the case where the possible resource limits can be chosen as any value within a left-open interval.
+Further, we experimentally confirm $\texttt{RCUCB}$'s superiority to the straightforward standard bandit reduction approaches in an experimental study (Section~\ref{sec_exp}).
 Finally, we discuss other bandit problems related to ours (Section~\ref{sec_related_work}), prior to concluding the paper (Section~\ref{sec_conclusion}).
-For the sake of convenience, we provide a list of symbols used in the paper in the supplementary material.
+For the sake of convenience, we provide a list of symbols used in the paper in the supplementary material, where we also provide all proofs of the theoretical results.